DavidCatalan/fridacov/README.md

 const moduleWhitelist = ['all'];
 const intercetpNew = true;
 const customModules = [{
-  path: 'C:\...', // You need to provide a path to the file you are going to aply the coverage info to
+  path: 'C:\...', 	// You need to provide a path to the file you are going to apply the coverage info to
     			or IDA/Lighthouse will complain.
-Can put whatever and edit it the log file manually by the way.
+You can put whatever and edit the resulting log file manually.
   base: ptr(0xDEADBEEF),
   size: ptr(0x666),
 }, {...}];